memsql/singlestore-spark-connector/README.md

 | `truncate`                | Truncate instead of drop an existing table during Overwrite (default: false)
 | `loadDataCompression`     | Compress data on load; one of (`GZip`, `LZ4`, `Skip`) (default: GZip)
 | `tableKey`                | Specify additional keys to add to tables created by the connector (See below for more details)
+| `onDuplicateKeySQL`       | If this option is specified, and a row is to be inserted that would result in a duplicate value in a PRIMARY KEY or UNIQUE index, MemSQL will instead perform an UPDATE of the old row.
+See examples below
+| `insertBatchSize`         | Size of the batch for row insertion (default: `10000`)

 Example of configuring the `memsql-spark-connector` globally:
 ```scala